Mike111222/Hello-Microverse-Project/README.md

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the issues page, please.
+Feel free to check the issues page.

 (back to top)

 ⭐️ Show your support
 Write a message to encourage readers to support your project

-If you like this project please reach out to me so that I can make it more useful
+If you like this project...

 (back to top)

 🙏 Acknowledgments
+Give credit to everyone who inspired your codebase.

-I would like to thank my dear friend Salman Ahmad Khan.
+I would like to thank...

 (back to top)